 Some of the most common Affen Terrier health problems include respiratory disorders, congenital heart defects, skin infections, and eye problems.
 Respiratory disorders are relatively common in Affen Terriers and can range from mild to severe.

-The most common symptom is coughing, which can be caused by a number of different conditions.
+The most common symptom is coughing, which can be caused by several different conditions.
 Affen Terriers are also susceptible to congenital heart defects, which can lead to heart failure.

-Skin infections are another common Affen Terrier health issue, and can be caused by a number of different bacteria and fungi.
-Eye problems (such as progressive retinal atrophy) are also relatively common in Affen Terriers, and can range from mild irritations to serious conditions that can cause blindness.
+Skin infections are another common Affen Terrier health issue, and can be caused by several different bacteria and fungi.
+Eye problems (such as progressive retinal atrophy) are also relatively common in Affen Terriers and can range from mild irritations to serious conditions that can cause blindness.

 Fortunately, many of these health problems can be effectively treated with early diagnosis and prompt treatment.
 Make sure to meet the required activity level and schedule regular visits to the vet.